Clei’s Amazing Space-Saving Hide-Away Beds

 I mention Barth not only because he makes an ever-so salient point, but also because he's an outspoken advocate of Italian manufacturer Clei's "Space Savers"—a collection of supremely functional, "now you see it, now you don't" disappearing beds.
 Barth has a way with words: he gives a concise summary of the history of the archaic "murphy bed" and introduces us to the innovation that is Space Savers in one fell swoop: "Formerly known as 'wall beds' or 'transformable beds,' these are tenth-generation systems furnishings that completely change the way a family can live, particularly in a city like New York."

-Take the "Lollipop IN," for instance.
+Take the "Lollipop IN" for instance.
 This bunk-bed system with fully-integrated ladder folds in and out of a narrow-profile closet at the touch of a finger.
-Or try "Doc" on for size: in its first incarnation, it's a charming little sofa, but simply lift the seat cushion up a couple of inches and voila!, the entire base of the sofa rotates 180 degrees to morph into a twin bed with 78" mattress.
-If that doesn't convince you, try the Cabrio IN: this ingenious piece starts as a seven foot work station and-thanks to hydraulics that allow the entire desk to float up a couple of feet-ends as a comfortable twin bed.
+Or try "Doc" on for size: in its first incarnation, it's a charming little sofa, but simply lift the seat cushion up a couple of inches and voila!, the entire base of the sofa rotates 180 degrees to morph into a twin bed with a 78" mattress.
+If that doesn't convince you, try the Cabrio IN.
+This ingenious piece starts as a seven foot work station and, "thanks to hydraulics that allow the entire desk to float up a couple of feet," ends as a comfortable twin bed.